dh-miami/narratives_covid19/travelogs/Step-1.md

 We are going to use Hydrator for now because it seems easier and has a GUI.

 Follow the instructions to install it: https://github.com/DocNow/hydrator

+Once is installed, do the follwing:

+- open it, go to "Settings" > "Link Twitter Account"
+- your Twitter account will open in the browser
+- click on "Authorize application", and it will give you a pin number.
+- Copy the pin number and paste it in the Hydratator and click Submit PIN.
+- In Hydratator, go to "Add", and select the file with the dataset that you downloaded.
+- Click start... and it will take some minutes

 Also, we recommend that you follow the Lesson from the programming historian: Brad Rittenhouse, Ximin Mi, and Courtney Allen, "Beginner's Guide to Twitter Data," The Programming Historian 8 (2019), <https://programminghistorian.org/en/lessons/beginners-guide-to-twitter-data>